 a fresh-squeezed juiced packed with antioxidants and other nutrients is making it your own, at home, whenever you want.

 Whether you're new to juicing, or consider yourself a devoted juicer, we suggest you consider the compact, personal-sized Hurom HP Slow Juicer, an attractively designed machine that churns out flavorful, nutrient-rich juice.
 When it comes to juicing, especially slow juicing, Hurom typically comes to mind as the best of the best.
-They design some of the best juicers and best slow juicers available.
+They design some of the best juicers and best cold press juicers available.

 Hurom is well-known for its Slow Squeeze Technology that rotates at just 43 RPM with a vertical auger to crush and then squeeze out the juice (similar to how you would hand-squeeze an orange) instead of shredding fruits and vegetables with high-speed blades like centrifugal juicers and blenders.
 This natural motion minimizing damage to ingredients, keeping natural taste and nutrition intact.
 While this method yields delicious fruit juices, it's also extremely notable for extracting the best nutrients and juices from leafy greens that other juicer types just can't.